Table of contents

 The Causes for Our Afflictions and Suffering

 Suffering (Dukkha) is part of the human experience.
 This is not new, the first noble truth of the Buddha states that there is Dukkha.
 The Yoga Sutras also refers to Dukkha.
 According to both the yoga tradition and Buddhism, we exist in a cycle of suffering (Samsara) where we can trace the roots of our misery to the Kleshas (afflictions).
 But why are we suffering, and is there a way out of this suffering?
-In this short article, I talk about the Kleshas, Dukkha, and Samsara and I present the yogic answers to these questions.
+In this short article, I talk about the Kleshas, Dukkha, and Samsara and I will shortly refer to the yogic answers to these questions.

 What is Dukkha?